Silvia Odio: Warren Commission testimony and investigation

 On July 22, 1964, Odio provided testimony to Wesley J. Liebeler, assistant counsel of the President's Commission on the Assassination of President Kennedy (known informally as the Warren Commission), at the U.S. Post Office and Courthouse in Dallas.

-She testified that during the last week of September 1963 (although she could not remember the exact date of the visit, only that it may have been Thursday, September 26 or the day after), three strangers, whom she described as two Latinos and an American, visited her Dallas apartment to request that she assist in the preparation of a letter to solicit funds for the Cuban Revolutionary Junta (JURE), the anti-Castro organization to which Odio and her parents belonged.
+Odio testified that during the last week of September 1963 three strangers, whom she described as two Latinos and an American, visited her Dallas apartment.
+They requested that she assist in the preparation of a letter to solicit funds for the Cuban Revolutionary Junta (JURE), the anti-Castro organization to which Odio and her parents belonged.
 Her father, a former guerilla in Castro's army, was a political prisoner jailed in Cuba for his strong opposition to Castro's communist government.

 Odio testified that the men identified themselves by their "war names".
 She could remember only the name of the talkative one, Leopoldo, who introduced the American to Silvia as Leon Oswald.
 Leopoldo told her that Oswald, who had been in the Marine Corps and was an excellent shot, could be very useful to JURE.
 Leopoldo said that they had come from New Orleans and were about to leave on a trip, though he did not specify the destination.
 Odio did not permit the men to enter her apartment, and she declined their request to translate the letter.
 She told them that she would first write a letter to her father to ask if he knew of Leopoldo or Angelo.
 Odio later testified that she was certain that the American was Lee Harvey Oswald.

 Odio claimed that later that week, Leopoldo phoned her and said that that Leon had accused the Cubans of cowardice, saying that they "don't have any guts... because President Kennedy should have been assassinated after the Bay of Pigs, and some Cubans should have done that, because he was the one that was holding the freedom of Cuba actually."